scott-ad-riley/platform-game-frontend/README.md

 ### Shit to do (most important at the top)

 * Make course longer (absolute minimum 30 secs for run)
-* Add ruby collection in
-* Make ruby collection the win condition
-* Add ruby collection to the endgame fail screen
 * use instructor pictures as hazards to dodge
+* convert platforms to crates
 * Add instructor quotes
-* Style leaderboard page
+* Style leaderboard page properly
-* Fix restart button in corner
 * Rubot's Adventure title + styling
-* convert platforms to crates
+* Add ruby collection to the endgame fail screen